Ifegwu/flask-ml-CICD-pipeline/README.md

 # Continuous Integration
 ## Setting Up Azure Cloud Development Environment
 ####
-I generate ssh-keys with ssh-keygen in Azure Cloud enviironment, and integrate it to Github.
+To prepare the Azure cloud shell, we have to first generate ssh-keys with ssh-keygen in Azure Cloud enviironment, and integrate it to Github.
 This will enable interraction between Github repos and Azure Cloud shell.

 ![project-cloned-into-azure-cloud-shell](https://user-images.githubusercontent.com/9282421/188196800-a60514f5-1f2d-47ca-a20f-234d7cdd937a.png)